-Tangible fixed asset additions during the year amounted to £7.5m.
-This was split between building work of £4.6m and equipment and fixtures of £2.9m.
-The main addition in the year was the completion of the new Automotive Technologies Centre project.
+Tangible fixed asset additions during the year amounted to £3.1m.
+This was split between building work of £1.4m and equipment and fixtures of £1.7m.
+The main addition in the year was the progression of the Institute of Technologies project.